The Complete Guide to Ballalarayana Durga Trek

 You will definitely have the company of leeches throughout the trail if you are trekking in the monsoon season.

-During winters, there will not be any leeches on the trail.
+During winter, there will not be any leeches on the trail.

-Nearby Places To Visit After Ballalarayana Durga Trek
+Nearby Places To Visit After Ballalarayana Durga: Bandage Arbi Trek

-Ballalarayana Durga trek is nestled in the Western Ghats and is close to so many attractions in Chikmagalur district.
+Ballalarayana Durga Trek is nestled in the Western Ghats and is close to so many attractions in the Chikmagalur district.
 Here are a few places to visit after your trek to Ballalarayana Durga.

 Remember, these places require half a day or a complete day to visit and explore.
 So, plan to visit these places only if you have a few more days to spare after the trek.